lextm/jekyll-theme-chirpy/_posts/2010-5-2-catpaw-rumors-more-mono-support-coming.md

 This can be an interesting way to go Mono.
 But more Mono issues/bugs arise and I fought hard to find workarounds.
 Well, I must say the final result is promising that we bring as many features to Mono as possible now, but both the tools look poor.

-More bug reports are now fired to Mono team, and hope they can provide fixes soon (before we ship 5.0 final is preferred, but I know that’s hard).
+More bug reports are now fired to Mono team, and hope they can provide fixes soon (before we ship 5.0 final is preferred, but I know that's hard).

 Why complaining that Mono is not mature enough as a deployment platform?
-If you don’t report issues, how can Mono guys fix them?
+If you don't report issues, how can Mono guys fix them?
 Go!
 Mono.

 Stay tuned.